zbw123456/2D-multi-agent-driving-simulator/README.md

 Bosch thesis project: 2D multi-agent driving simulator

-This project is a take‐home assignment aimed at building a 2D multi-agent driving simulator where multiple vehicles are controlled via a single shared policy using self-play, inspired by large‐scale multi-agent reinforcement learning methods as exemplified in the Gigaflow paper[1].
+This project is aimed at building a 2D multi-agent driving simulator where multiple vehicles are controlled via a single shared policy using self-play, inspired by large‐scale multi-agent reinforcement learning methods as exemplified in the Gigaflow paper[1].

 Overview